itthinx/affiliates-auto-login/readme.txt

 Automatically log new affiliates in after registration, for [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) and [Affiliates Enterprise](https://wordpress.org/plugins/affiliates-enterprise/).

+Upon registration, the user is logged in automatically and redirected to the same page, assuming that the registration happens on the affiliate dashboard.

+The <code>affiliates_auto_login_redirect</code> action can be used to disable the redirect, by returning false.

+The redirect URL can be modified by using the <code>affiliates_auto_login_redirect_url</code> filter.

 = Requirements =
 [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) or [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).